Federal "Smart on Crime" Initiative for Nonviolent Drug Crimes a Smart Idea

 The Losing Battle in the War on Drugs

-People who have found themselves charged with drug related offenses are among the most common clients we see here at Kurtz and Blum.
+People who have found themselves charged with drug related offenses are among the most common clients we see here at Kurtz & Blum, PLLC.
 Although some individuals we represent are charged with serious drug trafficking offenses, our drug clients usually end up at our office because they were found in possession of either drug paraphernalia or a small amount of an illicit substance for personal use.
 Unfortunately, these small-time drug offenders can find themselves prosecuted for their private behavior.
 The cost to the offender and to the criminal justice system often far outweighs the actual severity of the offense itself.

 U.S. Attorney General Eric Holder favors a new approach to dealing with drug related offenses, one which allows judges to have more flexibility when sentencing low level drug offenders.
 The U.S. Justice Department has begun to take steps to change the way it handles drug crime.
 Previously at the federal level, all drug crimes were subject to mandatory minimum sentencing guidelines, which gave judges very little discretion in dealing with drug offenders.
 Now, federal nonviolent drug offenders with no significant criminal histories or ties to criminal cartels can be sentenced at the discretion of the judge.
 This new policy, known as the “Smart on Crime” Initiative, seeks to reduce the stress on the federal system of dealing with nonviolent drug offenders.
 As he recently addressed a meeting of the American Bar Association in San Francisco, Holder said, “We need to ensure that incarceration is used to punish, deter and rehabilitate — not merely to convict, warehouse and forget.”
 Instead of imposing draconian punishments that include mandatory jail time, judges have the ability to give lighter sentences for less serious drug offenses.